liferay/liferay-frontend-projects/dxp/exporting.md

 # Exporting your JavaScript

-This document describes how you should organize you OSGi modules to export JavaScript functionality.
+This document describes how you should organize your OSGi modules to export JavaScript functionality.

 ## Introduction